 Jazz Ensemble is a workshop/lab for the study and performance of jazz music in a small and medium-sized mixed instrumental and vocal ensemble.
-The ensemble meets for 90-minute sessions twice each week.
+It is open to all students through a short audition with the Director.
+The ensemble meets for 75-minute sessions twice each week.
 The course will address improvisational techniques, jazz theory and repertoire as preparation for numerous informal and formal performances on and off campus.
-A non-refundable fee is billed to every student who is registered for this course at the end of the drop/add period.